Oil and gas regulation in Turkey: overview

 Enforcement of regulation

-Legislation outlines in detail the circumstances where the General Directorate of Petroleum Affairs (GDPA) and the Ministry of Energy and Natural Resources (EMRA) can make orders to suspend or cancel licences.
+Legislation outlines in detail the circumstances where the General Directorate of Petroleum Affairs (GDPA) and the Energy Market Regulatory Authority (EMRA) can make orders to suspend or cancel licences.

 Circumstances where an upstream licence can be suspended include (Article 24(5), Petroleum Law):

 Failure to compensate a land owner for damages or loss of profits.

 A change in circumstances which threaten the petroleum operation.

 The upstream licence holder will be given 90 days to rectify the situation.
 If the situation is not resolved at the end of that period, the GDPA can choose to either suspend the licence for between 90 and 180 days, or cancel the licence entirely.